Once Upon a Time (TV series): Broadcast

 The series has been licensed to over 190 countries.
 In Australia, Once Upon a Time first aired on Seven Network, starting on May 15, 2012.
 In Canada it airs on CTV from October 23, 2011.
 It premiered on Channel 5 in the United Kingdom on April 1, 2012.
 On December 17, 2013, it was confirmed that Channel 5 would not be picking the series up for the third season airing in the UK.
 On March 14, 2015, Netflix picked up the show in the United Kingdom and Ireland, subsequently showing all seasons and premiering each new episode on Wednesdays after their initial showing on Sundays on ABC.
 All seven seasons of the series were released on Disney+ in September 2020, and on Hulu in September 2023.

 Reception

 Critical response

 Critical response to the first season was generally positive.
 On Metacritic, it was given a score of 66 out of 100 with "generally favorable reviews".

-Common Sense Media rated the show 4 out of 5 stars, stating, "Parents need to know that although Once Upon a Time is inspired by classic fairy tales such as Snow White, Pinocchio, and revivals of popular stories such as Mulan, Brave, and Frozen, it's not always age-appropriate for younger kids.
-The content is often violent -- including murder, sword fights, and death threats -- and much of the story is clouded in a sense of peril and shifting loyalties.
-There's some implied sexual content (including shirtless men, women buttoning up their blouses, and lovers escaping out of windows), some innuendo, and some iffy language ("hell", "ass", "suck").
-The upside?
-It has multi-generational appeal, but parents may want to preview before sharing with tweens".
+Common Sense Media rated the show 4 out of 5 stars, highlighting its “multigenerational appeal” while cautioning parents against its occasional violence, innuendo, and mature language.

 E!'s Kristin dos Santos cited the show as one of the five new shows of the 2011–2012 season to watch.
 Matthew Gilbert of The Boston Globe gave the show a "C+" grade commenting:

 From a pair of Lost producers, this is a love-or-hate proposition.
 The ambition is impressive, as it asks us to imagine Goodwin's Snow White and Parrilla's Evil Queen as moderns.
 But Morrison is a wooden lead, and the back stories – a random collection of fairy tales -- don't promise to surprise."